 Average Roof Replacement Cost in Alpine, UT (2026)

-What are the wholesale roofing material costs per square in Alpine, UT in 2026?
+What are the wholesale roofing material costs in Alpine in 2026?

 Shingle Brand / Product Product Tier Est. Wholesale Cost/Square (2026, Alpine UT) Est. Total Material Cost (38 Squares)